 Many scientists and physicians are working together to untangle the genetic, biological, and environmental factors that might cause Alzheimer’s disease.
-This effort is bringing us closer to better managing and, ultimately, preventing this devastating disease.
+This effort is bringing us closer to better managing and, ultimately, better treating and preventing this devastating disease.

 Types of Research

-Different types of research—basic, translational, and clinical research—are conducted to find ways to treat, delay, or prevent Alzheimer’s disease.
+Different types of research—basic, translational, and clinical research—are conducted to better understand Alzheimer’s and find ways to treat, delay, or prevent the disease.

 - Basic research helps scientists gain new knowledge about a disease process, including how and why it starts and progresses.